philiplassen/database/README.md

 Luckily I do not begin the Thesis phase of my master's program at the University of Copenhagen until 2020.
 So I am being proactive :).

+## Phase 1
+I will be working through the Database implementation tutorial https://cstack.github.io/db_tutorial/.
+The tutorial is in C. Thus I will get familiar with the basics of implementing database and improve my C!